Scroll down to view some of the most frequently asked questions we receive. Click on the question to view the answer!

 Yes!
 And please feel free to share your photos on the museum’s Facebook page (@CRSMineralMuseum).

 Yes.
 But please note that if you enter Moser Hall from Lincoln Avenue, there are some steps to get into the building.
 If you enter Moser Hall from the center of campus, there are no steps into the building.
-If you have specific mobility issues or concerns and need additional information, please contact the Museum Specialist.
+If you have specific mobility issues or concerns and need additional information, please call the museum before your visit.

 There are no restrooms in the museum itself, but there are men’s and women’s restrooms in the building (Moser Hall) which houses the museum.